OMB. 1908/2024 – Dr William Ralph and Independent.ie

-On 23 November 2023 the Press Ombudsman decided not to uphold a complaint made by a man about an article in the Sligo Champion, in print and online, published in October 2023.
-The article is a report about the rejection of a planning application by Sligo County...
+The Press Ombudsman has decided not to uphold a complaint made by a woman about an article published in the Anglo Celt in October 2023.
+The article is about protests against the proposed use by the Department of Integration of a building sited in a rural area for the...

 Press Council